 Eggs

 While we’ve noticed that large eggs are a few grams heavier in Europe than in the United States, we’ve noticed no material impact in this recipe.
-In other words, our recipe calls for two large eggs.
-Period.
+In other words, our recipe calls for two large eggs in the US or two M/L eggs in European countries like Portugal.

 In our experience, the precise size of the eggs makes a nominal difference in the finished product.
 Let us know if you find otherwise.